tzwang1/Reinforcement-Learning/README.md

         * The value of a state _s_ under a policy _pi_, denoted _v<sub>&pi;</sub>(s)_ is the expected return when starting in _s_, and following _pi_ thereafter.
 We call _v<sub>&pi;</sub>(s)_ the _state-value function for policy <sub>&pi;<sub>.
         * The value of taking action _a_ in state _s_ under a policy _pi_, denoted _q<sub>&pi;</sub>(s,a)_ is the expected return starting from s, taking the action _a_, and thereafter following policy _pi_.
         We call _q<sub>&pi;</sub>(s,a)_ the action-value function for policy <sub>&pi;</sub>.
+        * The Bellman equation expresses the relationship between the value of a state and the values of its successor state.
+Bellman equations exist for both the value function, and the action value function.
+        * Optimal policies - a policy whose expected return is greater than or equal to the expected return of all other policies in every state.
+Could be more than one.
+All optimal policies share the same _optimal state-value function_, denoted _v<sub>*</sub>_.
+And the same _optimal action-value function_, denoted _q<sub>*</sub>.
+        * The Bellman optimality equation defines how the optimal value of a state is related to the optimal value of successor states.
+        * Usually have to use approximation methods and heuristics to represent these equations, otherwise it would be computationally inefficient, and take forever to solve.